 - Preheat oven to 425°F (218°C).
 Generously grease a muffin pan with butter or nonstick spray or line with muffin liners.
 Set aside.

 - Cut the butter into smaller pieces so it melts easier.
 In a large microwave-safe bowl, heat the butter and molasses together in the microwave on high for about 1 minute.
-Stir until thoroughly mixed together.
+Whisk until thoroughly mixed together.
 Set aside to slightly cool as you mix the dry ingredients together.

 - Whisk the flour, baking soda, salt, cinnamon, ginger, and cloves together.

 - Into the molasses/butter mixture, whisk the brown sugar, egg, yogurt, and milk until all wet ingredients are combined.
-Pour wet ingredients into dry ingredients and mix until *just* combined.
+Pour wet ingredients into dry ingredients and whisk until *just* combined.
 Do not over-mix.
 Batter will be thick and a little lumpy.

 - Divide batter among prepared muffin pan, filling all the way to the top.
 Sprinkle with coarse sugar (for added crunch, recommended!), if desired.
 Bake at 425°F for 5 minutes, then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C) and continue to bake for 15-16 minutes until the tops are cracked and centers are set.
 Use a toothpick to test.
 Allow to cool for 5-10 minutes in pan before glazing and serving.